Phani-TrainingPrograms/First-American/ReadMe.md

 - For Xml Serialization: System.Xml.Serialization;
 - For SOAP :  System.Runtime.Serialization.Formatters.SOAP
 - For JSON : NewtonSoft.Json.Serialization.(External Library)
 - For Binary Serialization, the Class of the object that U want to serialize should be having an attribute called [Serializable].
 This attribute adds some abstract logic to make the objects of this class Serializable.
+- For Xml and Soap Serialization, the class should be public, the Serializable attribute need not be placed.
+-Use Xml and Soap for cross platform data sharing and binary serialization for Windows specific data sharing.

+### Dll Programming:
+- Dll means a pre compiled Unit that can be used in a language independent manner across multiple projects.
+- Dlls are files saved as .dll.
+They are created to make the Projects more modular and maintainable.
+Making Dlls will reduce the size of the EXE and dlls are loaded at runtime when the Exe begins.
+- Dlls are not executables, they are consumed by Executables.
+- Class Library Project template should be used for creating Dlls.
+- Classes created in the DLL projects should be public, else they will be internal to the project itself.
+If internal, the class is non-accessible in other projects.
+- It is good to create an Application with Dlls rather than have one big monolithic Application which is big is size.
+- Once the Dll project is built, U can consume the DLL in other projects.
+If the DLL project is in the same soln of the Exe Project, then U can reference the dll from the Project Tab of the Add Reference Dialog.
+If the Dll project does not exist in the soln, U can refer the dll by browsing the Dll location.
+- After adding the reference, U should use the namespace of the class that U want to consume and work with it as if its your own class.